stebmax/UBDS3-instance/README.md

-Examples of code for application to Ukrainian Biological Data Science Summer School (UBDS^3) 2024.
+An example of code for application to Ukrainian Biological Data Science Summer School (UBDS^3) 2024.